fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

 DO Create_FoxBin2Prg.prg
 ```
 **Note: Do not run FoxBin2Prg.prg directly.**
+**Note: There might be an FoxBin2Prg error around _tests\datos_readonly\vw_local_encuestas.tbf_.
+This is intended.
+The file is in the test suit and is intended to create an error for testing purposes.
+This does not create a problem.
+If you do not see this, it's just your config.**
-15. **The following steps are not neccesary, if you use *VPXDeployment* to create a new version that is applicable for Thor use.**
+15. **The following steps are not neccesary, if you use  [VPXDeployment](#using-vfpxdeployment) to create a new version that is applicable for Thor use.**
 16. Compile to EXE **in VFP9 SP2**
 17. Change Thor ([see below](#thor-conventions))
 18. commit